DavidDock/cheers-to-beers/README.md

 ![Footer-Logged-Out](public/documentaion/images/features/sidenav.png)

-The Side navigation bar allows the logged in user easy access to filter the posts by them all, thier starred posts, their friends posts and thier own posts.
+The Side navigation bar allows the logged in user easy access to filter the posts by them all, their starred posts, their friends posts and their own posts.
 If the are not logged in yet then it provides links to the about and contact pages.

 ### Register and Log In